Ashkan4472/react-github-contributes-finder/README.md

-# Getting Started with Create React App
+# Getting Started React Github Contributes Finder

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+Also used [Material UI](https://mui.com/) and [react-router](https://reactrouter.com/en/main)

+## How To Run Project

+To have a functional application you must have create and [Github App](https://docs.github.com/en/developers/apps/getting-started-with-apps/about-apps) and create and `TOKEN` and use it to be able to see collaborators. `TOKEN` must be placed in a `.env` or `.env.local` file.
+An example available on `.env.example`.

+## Known limitations

+- It was mentions that a user should be able to search a repository with conditions like `*react*` but after researching and reading github docs, github performs its own regex search based on [search query](https://docs.github.com/en/rest/search#constructing-a-search-query) that has made.
+- Without a TOKEN user is limited to do Repository search request 10 times in every minute but it is increased to 30 if TOKEN is given
+- Without a TOKEN user cannot check collaborators of the project.
+[Doc](https://docs.github.com/en/rest/search#search-repositories)

 ## Available Scripts